babbatem/bigai/index.md

 show_tile: false
 ---

-Welcome to bigAI @ Brown!
+Feel free to get in touch with us!